-From that passage, you can see that the disciples were in a similar situation like Peter was.
+From that passage, you can see that the disciples were in a similar situation as Peter was.
 Jesus was in the boat with them and Jesus was sleeping while the tempest on the sea was beating against the boat.
-The disciples woke him up and cried, “Lord save us!”
+The disciples woke Him up and cried, “Lord, save us!”
 Jesus rebuked them for their little faith and rebuked the winds and the sea.
 Great calm was restored.

-You may blame the disciples for their lack of faith but they could have also kept quiet and could have perished.
+You may blame the disciples for their lack of faith but they could also, in panic, have done the wrong thing and perished.
 But they did the right thing.
 They knew where to get what they lacked.
 They knew who to call upon who was very much in the same boat with them.
-They didn’t die because their inaction.
+They didn’t die because of their inaction or wrong actions.

 You can still walk on the same water – the same business, examination, project, etc. – where you’re sinking.
 In the same area where you’ve failed, you can still succeed if you’ll cry to the Lord to save you.
-He’ll save that marriage, that business, that child, etc. – all you need to do is not to be self-sufficient, self-reliant and cry to him to save you.
+He’ll save your marriage, business, children, etc. All you need to do is not to be self-sufficient or self-reliant and cry to Him to save you.
 You’ll experience a great calm if you cry to the Lord to save you in the midst of the raging storm in your life, destiny, home, career, health, etc.

 Pride will not let some people seek help from someone else until their trouble destroys them.
-Someone may try to justify not asking help from fellow human beings, but what justification will someone have for refusing to ask God for help especially in the time of trouble?
+Some people may try to justify not asking for help from fellow human beings, but what justification will someone have for refusing to ask God for help, especially in a time of trouble?
 He is a very present help in trouble (Psalm 46:1).

 What wisdom is there in that foolishness?
-Who are you trying to impress by not asking help from God?
-You want to take the credit for yourself, your intelligence, your efforts?
-You don’t want to give the glory to God?
+Who are you trying to impress by not asking for help from God?
+Do you want to take the credit for yourself, your intelligence, and your efforts?
+Is it that you don’t want to give the glory to God?

-The author of Psalm 118 is not indicated in the Bible, but the psalmist prayed “Save now, I pray, O LORD; O LORD, I pray, send now prosperity” (Psalm 118:25, NKJV).
+The author of Psalm 118 is not indicated in the Bible, but the psalmist prayed, “Save now, I pray, O LORD; O LORD, I pray, send now prosperity” (Psalm 118:25 NKJV).
 That’s a good prayer point for you to pray.
-Also earlier in Psalm 116:1-14, the psalmist was in the danger of death, surrounded by trouble and sorrow, he cried to the Lord to save him and he did.
+Also earlier in Psalm 116:1-14, the psalmist was in the danger of death, surrounded by trouble and sorrow, and he cried to the Lord to save him.
+He did.

 Trust in the Lord

-In order to experience his salvation in the valley of the shadow of death, the danger surrounding you, you must put your trust in the Lord.
+In order to experience His salvation in the valley of the shadow of death, and the danger surrounding you, you must put your trust in the Lord.
 That is the key to enjoying the salvation of the Lord.
-Isa.
-12:2 says, “See, God has come to save me.
-I will trust in him and not be afraid.
-The LORD GOD is my strength and my song; he has become my salvation” (NLT).
+Isaiah 12:2 says, “Behold, God is my salvation, I will trust and not be afraid; ‘For YAH, the LORD, is my strength and song;

 Phone No: +2348155744752, +2348033113523